chinabin/work_note/linux/net/onload/ef_vi.md

 TRY(ef_vi_filter_add(&vi, driver_handle, &filter_spec, NULL));
 ```

+**If two applications insert the same multicast filter, a copy of the packets is delivered to each application and applications remain unaware of each other.**

 ## 3. 4.
 Receiving packets

 At this point, packets will start arriving at the interface, be diverted to the application, and immediately be dropped.
 So the next step is to push some packet buffers to the RX descriptor ring, to receive the incoming packets.
 For efficiency, the code pushes packet buffers eight at a time.